 - Exclusion or credit for adoption expenses

-- Education credits such as the Elderly and disabled credit and Lifetime Learning Credits
+- Education credits such as the Lifetime Learning Credit and the American Opportunity Credit

-- Tax-free exclusion of U.S. Bond Interest and Social Security Benefits
+- Tax-free exclusion of bond interest and Social Security benefits

-- The deduction of net capital losses in excess of capital gains
+- Net capital losses in excess of capital gains deduction

-The best way to figure out whether filing jointly or separately will decrease your tax liability is to prepare your tax return both ways and look at the net refund from each method.
-If you use a software bundle to prepare your tax return, many of today’s products will perform this calculation for you and provide a recommendation.
+The best way to figure out whether filing separately or jointly is best for you is to prepare your tax return both ways and look at which method results in the lowest tax liability.
+If you use tax software to prepare your tax return, many of today’s products will perform this calculation for you and provide a recommendation.

-Remember, these are just general guidelines to help you think about your tax filing status.
+Remember, these are just general guidelines regarding the pros and cons of various tax filing statuses.
 You should consult a tax professional about your specific circumstances.

 Personal Capital’s team of dedicated financial advisors can help with tax optimization and strategy as it relates to your holistic financial plan.
-Schedule a free consultation with an advisor today for a free, no-obligation review of your portfolio and financial plan
+Schedule a free consultation with an advisor today for a no-obligation review of your portfolio and financial plan.